Pascal-Jansen/Bayesian-Optimization-for-Unity/README.md

 On the x-axis you can see the first objective (usability) and on the y-axis the second objective (trust).
 Together they represent the objective function values ($`y`$), as you can see in the [HITL diagram](#hitl_diagram).
 Each point on the diagram represents one set of $`y`$ from the objective functions ($`Y`$).
 Points on the curve represent Pareto optimal solutions, while points inside the curve are suboptimal and dominated by the points on the front.

 MOBO uses surrogate models (e.g. Gaussian processes) to create a simplified representation of the objective functions.
-This helps the optimizer predict results for different design instances without having to compute them directly each time.
+This helps the optimizer to predict results for different design instances without having to compute them directly each time.
 A learning function (e.g., Expected Hypervolume Improvement) then uses this model to decide which points to test next, focusing on improving performance and exploring promising areas in the search space.

 This means, the optimizer tries to maximize $`y`$ by selecting the expected best-fitting vector of parameters for the next round.